Carpet cleaner making a difference

 How to maintain a clean carpet in 6 easy steps

-Carpet is a natural material and therefore cannot be expected to last forever.
-There are things you can do to minimise the damage to your carpet, however.
-This will extend its lifetime and help maintain its appearance for longer.
 There are a number of ways to minimise the damage to your carpet.
-Here are some easy carpet cleaning tips and preventative measures you can take:
+Here are some easy tips and preventative measures you can take:

 • Don’t wear shoes in the house – ask your guest to take their shoes off.
 You'll be surprised at how quickly mud and residue can build up after a long time of being walked across.

-• Regular vacuuming the entire carpet – around three times per week, with a high-quality vacuum cleaner.
-This will reduce the inevitable accumulation of ground-in dirt, which, when combined with liquid, can result in stains.
+• Regular vacuuming with a high-quality vacuum cleaner will reduce the inevitable accumulation of ground-in dirt, which, when combined with liquid, can result in stains.
 Routine cleanings should help maintain the cleanliness and quality of your carpets.

 • Use a high quality carpet shampoo regularly that will act as a protector and barrier against future stains.

-• We said it before and we’ll say it again.
-Don’t scrub your stain/carpet – simply blot it and remove moisture with paper towels.
+• Another tip we have already mentioned - don’t scrub the stain in your carpet.
+Simply blot it and remove moisture with paper towels.
 If you scrub too hard, you may remove the offending stain, but you may inadvertently damage your carpet.

-• In addition to excessive scrubbing, people have a tendency to apply too much plain water or detergent to the stained area – resulting in drenching, damage and lingering odours.
-Keep it as dry as possible!
+• In addition to excessive scrubbing, people have a tendency to apply too much water or detergent to the stained area.
+By doing this, it results in drenching, damage and lingering odours.
+Keep it as dry as possible.

 Conducting the deep-cleaning process

-One of the first things to do is give your house a good clean with the vacuum cleaner – this means there won’t be any excess debris before you start the proper clean – it’s good to start from a clean slate!
-Once you’re happy there are no crumbs or bits of fluff on the carpet, it’s time to take the next step – using a carpet cleaner.
+One of the first things to do is give your house a good clean with the vacuum cleaner.
+This means there won’t be any excess debris before you start the proper clean.
+Once you've been around with the hoover, the next step will be using a carpet cleaner which you can hire from HSS.

 How to use a Karcher carpet cleaner